Photodiary of a Nomad

 tour du mont blanc

-With almost 170 km of track and 10,000 m of climbing and descending, the Tour de Mont Blanc is one of the great treks of the world.
-Describes a 12-day circuit in France, Italy and Switzerland walked during June 2010, passing through the superb alpine scenery that surrounds the highest point in western Europe.
+With almost 170 km of track and 11,000 m of climbing and descending, the Tour de Mont Blanc is one of the great treks of the world.
+This describes a 12-day circuit in France, Italy and Switzerland walked during June 2010, passing through the superb alpine scenery that surrounds the highest point in western Europe.

 Click menu or image to enter